Qualitative software engineering research -- reflections and guidelines: Reflexivity and Method Overview

 Even though the benefits of being reflexive are significant, it also comes at a cost for the researchers.
 It forces them to be transparent and expose their flaws, inner thoughts, and reasoning, which, potentially, could cause embarrassment or even shame.
 To protect themselves from being unmasked in the public research arena, scientists are reluctant to include human emotions and in-depth self-reflection in their publications~\cite{smith2006encouraging}.

-Drawing upon this, we argue that software engineering researchers' usage of reflexivity is, at least partially, affected by the culture and norms of their various peer-groups, e.g. their research team, their university, and the software engineering community at large.
-An environment where the researchers feel that it is safe to open up without being exploited create conditions that foster reflexivity.
+We argue that software engineering researchers' usage of reflexivity is, at least partially, affected by the culture and norms of their various peer-groups, e.g., their research team, their university, and the software engineering community at large.
+An environment, where the researchers feel that it is safe to open up without being exploited, creates conditions that foster reflexivity.
 In a culture where genuineness and authenticity are the norm, scientists will certainly be more willing to reflect and communicate their honest thoughts, reasoning, and true feelings.
 The opposite is, however, also true.
-An environment where thoughts and feeling are considered signs of weakness that could be held against you clearly do not facilitate a reflexive behavior among the researchers.
+An environment where thoughts and feelings are considered signs of weakness that could be held against you clearly does not facilitate a reflexive behavior among the researchers.

-True reflexivity is a state of being and cannot be encouraged only by means of guidelines and quality checklists.
+True reflexivity is a state of being and cannot be encouraged only through guidelines and quality checklists.
 Reflexivity should permeate all aspects of the qualitative research and needs therefore to be a natural part of the software engineering researchers' professional identity.
-We thus claim that raising the level of reflexivity in qualitative software engineering research is clearly a community-joint effort that calls for changes in several areas, from which mandatory courses that are included in the Ph.D. education to how the reviews of qualitative research are conducted.
+We thus claim that raising the level of reflexivity in qualitative software engineering research is clearly a community-joint effort.
+This calls for changes in several areas, e.g., mandatory courses that are included in the Ph.D. education to how the reviews of qualitative research are conducted.

-Still, there are several concrete activities that individual researchers can perform in their studies that foster reflexivity.
-One of the most valuable is for the researcher to keep a self-reflective journal from the inception to the completion of the investigation~\cite{morrow2005quality}.
-In it, the researchers aim to keep track of their feelings, reactions, and assumptions or biases that have surfaced.
-Writing them down makes it easier to examine and understand them and set aside to a certain extent or consciously incorporated into the analysis, depending on the frame of the researcher~\cite{morrow2005quality}.

 Furthermore, it could also be useful to consult a research team or peer for dialog and discussions.
-They can serve as a mirror, reflecting the researchers’ responses to the research process, or the may also act as devil’s advocates and propose alternative interpretations to those of the researcher.
+They can serve as a mirror, reflecting the researchers’ responses to the research process, or they may also act as devil’s advocates and propose alternative interpretations to those of the researcher.
 Other strategies for maintaining reflexivity include repeated interviews with the same participants, triangulation, and peer review~\cite{berger2015now, morrow2005quality, frisina2006back, russell2002research, bradbury2007enhancing, padgett2016qualitative}.